 Apple Pay

-Enable supporters to donate securely using Apple Pay on their Apple devices.
+Accept donations using Apple Pay on supporters’ Apple devices.

 Apple Pay is the default wallet payment method for Apple iOS and macOS.
 It enables supporters to donate using payment details stored on their devices.